-Those on the fence should consider working out the cost difference between renting and buying in the area they're interested in, taking into consideration how long they expect to live there.
+Those on the fence should consult their Nashville real estate agent to determine the cost difference between renting and buying in the area they're interested in, taking into consideration how long they expect to live there.
 They might find that homeownership isn't as out of their reach as they thought.

 If You Own a Condo, You Can Rent it Out